19hours/sg-statutes/Acts/Urban Redevelopment Authority Act.md

 “Chairman” means the Chairman of the Authority and includes any temporary Chairman of the Authority;

-“chief executive” means the chief executive of the Authority appointed under section 18 and includes any temporary chief executive of the Authority;
+“chief executive” means the chief executive of the Authority, and includes any individual acting in that capacity;

+[Act 5 of 2018 wef 01/04/2018]

 “develop” has the same meaning as in section 12 of the Planning Act [Cap.
 232, 1990 Ed.];